-The Saint Lawrence sports program is an important component of its educational mission.
+The Saint Lawrence School athletics program is an important component of its educational mission.
 Our goal is to teach Christian values, develop good sportsmanship and provide healthful recreation.
-Since the role of the principal is to coordinate and direct all the various activities by which Saint Lawrence seeks to fulfill its educational mission, the sports program is administered by the pastor with the assistance of the principal.
+Since the role of the principal is to coordinate and direct all the various activities by which Saint Lawrence seeks to fulfill its educational mission, the sports program is administered by the pastor with the assistance of the principal and the athletic director.

 Students only have the right to try out and be fairly evaluated.
 Students do not have the right to play on a team.
 Students only have the right to attend the school - everything else is a privilege.

-The coach/AD makes the decision if the student/athlete can play in a game.....not the doctor's note.
+35 The coach/Athletic Director makes the decision if the student/athlete can play in a game, not a note from the child's pediatrician.
 The doctor's note can attest if the student is healthy to play, but it is the coach's decision whether or not to play him/her.

 The sports program is open to students in Grades 5-6-7-8 (unless league rules specify otherwise).
-There is a required \$85 sports fee which must be paid in advance of each sport the student is going to participate in.
+There is a required \$100 sports fee which must be paid in advance of each sport the student is going to participate in.

-NOTE: For Basketball and Cheerleading the sports fee is \$110.
-Parents of students in basketball or cheerleading must help in the kitchen at least one (1) full Sunday and one (1) weeknight during the home games.
-Once this obligation is met, \$25 will either be refunded or applied as a credit to the parent's Assessment fee, thus resulting in a net payment of an \$85 sports fee.
+NOTE: For Basketball and Cheerleading the sports fee is \$120.
+Families of students in basketball or cheerleading must commit to helping in the kitchen at least one (1) weeknight during the home games.
+Once this obligation is met, \$20 will either be refunded or applied as a credit to the parent's Assessment fee, thus resulting in a net payment of a \$100 sports fee.